Years 5-8: Montagne learning experience

 Our Montagne Learning Framework

 Learning in Montagne emphasises developing students’ general capabilities and executive skills to add to their learning toolkit.
-Montagne students benefit from the 1:14 structure which supports their learning and development.
-This includes daily check-ins, wholistic support for each as an individual and an opportunity to meet regularly with their 1:14 Educator on Friday afternoon extended sessions.
-In these sessions, the 1:14 Educator supports the students’ progress, develops their organisational skills, and sets regular SMART goals to improve their learning outcomes.
+Montagne students benefit from the Marcellin group structure which supports their learning and development.
+This includes daily check-ins, holistic support for each as an individual and an opportunity to meet regularly with their Marcellin group educator on Friday afternoon extended sessions.
+In these sessions, the Marcellin group educator supports the students’ progress, develops their organisational skills, and sets regular SMART goals to improve their learning outcomes.

 Our Montagne Learning framework views learning through the lens of Project Based Learning (PBL).
 PBL engages the student through relevant, realistic and meaningful educational experiences based on the Victorian Curriculum.
 Through an innovative approach using the 6Ds (Define, Discover, Dream, Design, Deliver, Debrief), students begin to drive their own learning, work and research collaboratively, utilise technology skills and become proficient problem solvers in creating project outcomes to reflect their knowledge.
 Educators actively structure the learning based on the Victorian Curriculum through actively listening, questioning and providing feedback to inform next steps in the maturation of each student’s learning.